Jonathan Schoop Player Props: Tigers vs. Blue Jays

 |Games w/1+ RBI

+- The 8.7 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 17th in the league.

-- The Blue Jays had a 3.88 team ERA that ranked 14th across all league pitching staffs.
+- The Blue Jays have the 21st-ranked team ERA across all league pitching staffs (5.06).

-- Manoah (1-0) takes the mound for the Blue Jays to make his third start of the season.
+- Gausman (1-1) makes the start for the Blue Jays, his third of the season.

-- His most recent time out came on Wednesday against the Kansas City Royals, when the righty threw seven scoreless innings while giving up only one hit.
+- In his last time out on Thursday, the righty tossed six scoreless innings against the Kansas City Royals while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.